Adel2k/Project2/README.md

         sudo openvpn /path-to-file/file-name.ovpn
     ```

-4. And that's it!
+4. If you see the "Initialization successfully completed" that's it!
 You should be successfully connected.

 ![setup](images/vpn.png)